Our 2 in 1 waterproof jacket in Ventile and Climashield

 Well, this is the jacket we wanted to create, in two colors.

-A beautiful, timeless khaki!
+A beautiful timeless khaki!

 And a more classic navy!

-• then continue to Montreal where the evenings can be very cold, with even a little snow
+• then continue to Montreal where the evenings can be very cold, even with a little snow

 • then go to Mongolia, face rain, cold in the north of the country and heat near the Gobi desert